OpenNebula/docs/source/deployment/authentication_setup/external_auth.rst

 How Should I Read This Chapter
 ================================================================================

-When designing the architecture of your cloud you will have to choose where to store user's credentials.
-Different authentication methods can be configured at the same time and selected per user basis.
-One big distinction between the different authentication methods is the ability to be used by API, CLI and/or only Sunstone (web interface).
+When designing the architecture of your cloud you will have to choose where to store users' credentials.
+Different authentication methods can be configured at the same time and selected on a per user basis.
+One big distinction between the different authentication methods is the ability to be used by API, CLI and/or only Sunstone (the web interface).

 Can be used with API, CLI and Sunstone: